Many folks begin incorporating an improved diet and lifestyle and then expect healing to happen overnight.

 As I was going through the process of healing my thyroid disease, every four months my body and my bloodwork changed.
 Each time it shifted, my doctors informed me that I had a new version of my disease – first it was hyperthyroid, then it was hypothyroid, then it was Hashimoto’s.

-They always offered some type of medication to stop what my body was naturally doing: readjusting itself and healing the condition.
+They always offered a medication to stop what my body was naturally doing, but I declined.
+My body was readjusting itself and healing the condition.